About our Kindergarten Programs

 Hours of operation are 9am – 3pm.
 Children must turn 4 years by 30 April in the year of entry.

-Sutherland House was established in 1991, and currently caters for 48 children on a daily basis.
-The children at Sutherland House are grouped into four different age groups which provide stability, security and stimulation for all children enrolled.
-Sutherland House supplies breakfast, morning tea, lunch and afternoon tea for all children.
-The centre is open from Monday to Friday from 8am until 6pm.
+Lauriston's childcare facility was established in 1991, and currently caters for 48 children on a daily basis.
+The children are grouped into four different age groups which provide stability, security and stimulation for all children enrolled.
+The centre supplies breakfast, morning tea, lunch and afternoon tea for all children.
 It is closed on public holidays and for three weeks over the Christmas period.
-For enquiries, please contact Sutherland House directly on 9864 7621 or email@example.com
+For enquiries, please contact Sonia Dibble on 9864 7621.

 To help meet the needs of busy families, Lauriston’s kindergarten day programs can be combined with out-of-school-hours’ care.